Patent Assignments in 60 Seconds.

 3. Address Future Patents

-• If you’re working with employees or collaborators, ensure assignments include rights to future patents based on their work.
+• If you’re working with employees, independent contractors, collaborators, or co-inventors, ensure assignments include rights to future patents based on their work.
+This should definitely include continuation applications and foreign counterparts.

 • Address other members of the patent family, including future members.